NVIDIA/nv-ingest/README.md

 -->

-## NV-Ingest: GPU accelerated multi modal content extraction
+## NVIDIA-Ingest: Multi-modal data extraction

-NV-Ingest is a scalable, performance oriented document content and metadata extraction microservice.
-Including support for parsing PDFs, Word and PowerPoint documents, nv-ingest uses specialized nvidia image NIMs to find, contextualize, and extract text, tables, charts and images for use in downstream generative applications.
+NVIDIA-Ingest is a scalable, performance-oriented document content and metadata extraction microservice.
+Including support for parsing PDFs, Word and PowerPoint documents, it uses specialized NVIDIA NIM microservices to find, contextualize, and extract text, tables, charts and images for use in downstream generative applications.

-Based on nvidia [Morpheus](https://github.com/nv-morpheus/Morpheus), nv-ingest parallelizes the process of splitting documents into pages who's contents are classified (as tables, charts, images, text), extracted into discrete content, and further contextualized (OCR) into a well defined JSON schema.
-From there, nv-ingest can optionally manage computation of embeddings for the extracted content, and the process storing into a vector database [Milvus](https://milvus.io/).
+NVIDIA Ingest enables parallelization of the process of splitting documents into pages where contents are classified (as tables, charts, images, text), extracted into discrete content, and further contextualized via optical character recognition (OCR) into a well defined JSON schema.
+From there, NVIDIA Ingest can optionally manage computation of embeddings for the extracted content, and the process storing into a vector database [Milvus](https://milvus.io/).

 ### What it is

-A service that:
+A microservice that:

 - Accepts a JSON Job description, containing a document payload, and a set of ingestion tasks to perform on that payload.